appscot/sails-orientdb/README.md

 One-to-Many Associations are also represented by LINKs in OrientDB.

 #### Many-to-Many Associations
 In many-to-many associations waterline-orientdb will connect vertexes using edges, hence edges act as join tables.

+##### Custom edge names (optional)
 Usually Waterline will create rather long names for join tables (e.g. driver_taxis__taxi_drivers) which are little meaningful from the perspective of a graphDB.
 Waterline-orientdb allows you to change the name of the edge by adding a property `joinTableNames` to the dominant collection.
 Example:
 ```javascript
 {
   identity: 'driver',